nathanbish/CUSG-Law/Statutes/Title VI: Cost Centers/Chapter 1: Joint Boards/Joint_Boards.md

 **Text:**

 (a) Joint Board approval shall be required for any “open” operations account — defined as any account, such as programming funds, that does not contain predetermined expenses.

+## §6.1.6 – Joint Board Leadership Ineligibility for Executive Council Members

+**Enacted by** 19ECB12 (1983, “Joint Board Membership Conflict Rule”)

+**Text:**

+(a) Neither the Chair nor the Vice Chair of any Joint Board shall be a member of Executive Council.